 - Reduced requirements in terms of ongoing maintenance.
 These are usually grown in self-maintaining polycultures (more on which below), which can pretty much take care of themselves.
 Annual crops usually require a lot more ongoing work throughout the season.

 There are also benefits to the natural world:

 - Growing perennial vegetables protects the soil, since you will not be disrupting it to sow, grow and harvest your crops each year.

 - Boon to wildlife, creating a thriving, biodiverse ecosystem that can endure year after year.

 - As part of a polyculture, perennial vegetables can aid surrounding plants.
 Those remaining in the ground year after year will help one another in a wide range of different ways.

 These are just some of the reasons to consider creating a perennial vegetable growing area in your garden.

 How To Grow Perennial Vegetables

-Perennial vegetables can be grown from seed, or planted out as bare root or pot grown plants in the spring or fall.
+They can be grown from seed, or planted out as bare root or pot grown plants in the spring or fall.
 How and where you choose to grow them exactly will depend on where you live and the conditions to be found there.

-However, while the requirements of the individual plants, and how they react to their environment will differ, there are certain practices to follow for all perennial vegetables.
+However, while the requirements of the individual plants, and how they react to their environment will differ, there are certain practices to follow for all such vegetables.
 Mostly, these practices centre around the creation of polycultures.